codemirror/website/site/examples/lang-package/index.md

    [Markdown](https://github.com/codemirror/lang-markdown), but tends
    to be quite a lot of work.

-You can generally not use existing parsers, written for a different purpose, to parse editor content.
+Generally, it won't be feasible for you to use existing parsers, written for a different purpose, to parse editor content.
 The way the editor parses code needs to be incremental, so that it can quickly update its parse when the document changes, without re-parsing the entire text.
 It also needs to